 Make sense?
 Here’s an example.

-Let’s go to our Facebook Business Manager, go to Ad Accounts in the sidebar menu, and click our Facebook Ads account.
+Let’s go to our Meta Business Manager, go to Ad Accounts in the sidebar menu, and click our Meta Ads account.

 Here, we can set permissions and add users — including ourselves.
-The first time you connect an account to a Business Manager, you need to make sure to add yourself!
+The first time you connect an account to a Business Manager, you must ensure to add yourself!

 Select your profile from the left side, then turn on the Manage Ad Account switch on the right.
-This gives you full permission and control for everything to do with this account.
+It gives you full permission and control for everything to do with this account.

 Remember, you’ll need to add yourself (and any other clients or teammates who need access) to each account, even if you’re the owner.

-That said, the ability to easily add users and set permissions is great.
-You can set a variety of permission levels to give certain access to teammates, clients, or freelancers.
+That said, the ability to easily add users and set permissions is exceptional.
+You can set various permission levels to give access to teammates, clients, or freelancers.
 You can even set view-only access if you’re getting an audit from a consultant.

-Keep in mind that your Business Manager and your personal profile are two different entities.
+🚨 Note: Your Business Manager and your personal profile are different entities.

 When you add a user in your Ad account to your Business Manager, you also need to give access to the ad account where you create campaigns, publish ad sets, and create ads.

-Adding Your Billing Info to Facebook Business Manager
+Adding Your Billing Info to Meta Business Manager

-As I mentioned, one of the best parts about Business Manager is that it centralizes all your Facebook business functions in one place.
-This includes any billing info or accounts that you use.
+As I mentioned, one of the best parts about Business Manager is that it centralizes all your Meta business functions in one place.
+It includes any billing info or accounts that you use.

-To add your billing info to Business Manager, start by going to Business Info in the sidebar menu.
-Here, fill in your Business Details such as the Legal Name of the Business, Address, Business Phone, Website, and Tax ID.
+To add your billing info to Business Manager, go to Business Info in the sidebar menu.
+Here, fill in your Business Details, such as the Legal Name of the Business, Address, Business Phone, Website, and Tax ID.

-Once you have completed the Business Information, head to the menu item called Payment Method and click Add Payment Method.
+Once you have completed the Business Information, head to Payment Method and click Add Payment Method.

-This is where you can add a credit card or debit card to charge for all your Facebook Business transactions.
-By adding your billing info here, you can streamline any future purchases of ads or other Facebook products.
+Add a credit or debit card here to charge for all your Meta Business transactions.
+After adding your billing info here, you can streamline future ad or other Meta product purchases.

 Verifying Your Domain in Business Manager

-The final step to configuring your Facebook Business Manager account is to verify your domain.
+The final step to configuring your Meta Business Manager account is verifying your domain.